CookieJarApps/SmartCookieWeb/README.md

 ## Contributing

 Contributions are greatly appreciated.
-Feel free to open an issue or pull request or help translate at (translate.cookiejarapps.com)
+Feel free to open an issue or pull request or [help translate](translate.cookiejarapps.com)

 ---